shivvo/anvil/README.md

-# Vagrant Linux Development Environment
+# Linux Environments for Development

 **Work in progress** This repository will be updated with useful features as time permits.
 Any and all feedback is appreciated.

 Often times, developers would like to easily access a Unix/Linux environment to use the vast array of tools available on those platforms.
-The amount of power available from those tools allows developers to learn new things, disseminate knowledge, create more useful tools and libraries, and build rock-solid software.
+The amount of power available from those tools allows developers to learn new things, disseminate knowledge, create useful tools and libraries, and build rock-solid software.
 Unfortunately, developers with a Windows computer might find it more difficult to access such an environment.
 There are plenty of solutions out there that can ameliorate the difficulty:
 * VirtualBox - create a virtual machine to use whenever you need a Unix/Linux environment
 * Vagrant - quickly provision a virtual machine to use for development
 * Cygwin - a collection of GNU and open source tools which provide functionality similar to a Linux distribution, plus a POSIX emulation layer
 * Windows Subsystem for Linux (Bash on Windows) - an implementation of Linux syscalls by Microsoft in order to run a full Linux bash

 Each of these options has pros and cons, and probably the most preferred option is Bash on Windows.
-The danger, however, is that since its a work in progress by Microsoft, there's always a chance that it won't have the functionality a developer might need - simply because the Linux syscall hasn't been implemented yet.
+The danger, however, is that since i;ts a work-in-progress by Microsoft, there's always a chance that it won't have the functionality a developer might need - simply because the Linux syscall hasn't been implemented yet. d

-This project uses Vagrant to build Linux Development Environments (LDEs) for Windows 10 users and makes use of other open source tools to create a smooth workflow.
+This project uses Vagrant to build Linux Environments for Development (LEDs) for Windows 10 users and makes use of other open source tools to create a smooth workflow.
 It's streamlined for a workflow where:
 * the user writes code using a text editor directly on Windows
 * the user can use Linux tools inside Vagrant to compile their code or perform other tasks

 These goals are based off my experience writing side projects and as an undergrad at Cornell University, where some courses and project teams are, by nature, not geared towards Windows 10 users.
 Since this is based off of Vagrant, this solution should work on Windows 7, 8,  8.1 and 10.
 Known differences have been accumulated in the **Install** section, based off of user feedback.
-In addition, there's install steps for macOS/OS X users who are looking for something similar to what this offers.
+In addition, LEDs can satisfy macOS/OS X users who are looking for something similar to what this offers.

 ## What does this add?

 This project adds (at minimum) to following to your Windows computer:
-* VirtualBox - for running your LDE inside a virtual machine
+* VirtualBox - for running your LED inside a virtual machine
-* Vagrant - to provision your LDE and manage some startup tasks
+* Vagrant - to provision your LED and manage some startup tasks

 VirtualBox and Vagrant together build virtual machines where fine-tuning development environments can be kept separate from your main operating system install.